GabryGit/Machine_Learning_Project-Titanic-Survival-Prediction/README.md

     - Social Class: Passengers in higher social classes had a greater chance of survival.

-2. Feature engineering: this phase involved creating the new features 'Women_1st_class' and 'Man_3d_class'.
+2. **Feature engineering**: this phase involved creating the new features 'Women_1st_class' and 'Man_3d_class'.
 As identified during the exploratory data analysis, these represent the two extremes in terms of survival probability based on the combination of 'Sex' and 'Pclass' (passenger class).
                         The inclusion of these new columns was expected to simplify the prediction task for the model and improve its overall performance.

-3. Data Preparation: **ColumnTransformer** was used to automate and streamline the preprocessing of different feature types.
+3. **Data Preparation**: **ColumnTransformer** was used to automate and streamline the preprocessing of different feature types.
 The key preprocessing steps were:

       - Handling Missing Values: